 Hill Flicks/Documentary Fridays brings viewers a unique series of films and documentaries based on a wide variety of topics.
 As often as possible, after the screening a discussion with the director, filmmaker or other involved party will take place to further build our understanding of and insight on the topic at hand.
 Past Hill Flicks/Documentary Friday films have included Elvis: Return to Tupelo, SPLIT: A Deeper Divide and Kings of Pastry.

 Hill Center offers a variety of languages for adult learners.
 Current program offerings include Spanish, French, and Portuguese, including both beginners and advanced courses.
+For information on Portuguese, please see our program partner site, Brasil on the Hill.

 Bring out the artist in you.
 Hill Center artists in residence guide you with an approach that nurtures your ability to create, to select the right brush to put paint to canvas at the stroke of your hand.
 Beginners and intermediate students can find their Muse within several mediums - including new software creation for aspiring artists moving from traditional palette to electronic tablet.